 Being among the best salespeople in the game can have a ton of benefits.
-While that may be true, those benefits are about to drop by a whole lot.
-Starting at the beginning of 2018, the new tax plan has all but removed any deductibles that employees can take related to incurred business expenses.
+While that may be true, those benefits recently dropped by a whole lot.
+Starting at the beginning of 2018, the tax plan all but removed any deductibles that employees can take related to incurred business expenses.
 Let’s take a deeper look at what that means, how it affects you as a salesperson, and what you should do about it.
 Plus, we’ll take a look at how taxes have changed for the 2019 year.

 Here is the exact language pulled directly from The “TAX CUTS AND JOBS ACT” which is the official title of the Trump Tax Bill.
 Listed below are all the expenses that are no longer deductible that could potentially affect you as a salesperson.

 Under the provision, business expenses incurred by an employee are not deductible, other than expenses that are deductible in determining adjusted gross income